LuckyMachines/railway/contracts/examples/nft+defi/README.md

 **Each contract is a simplified version of a realistic contract on Optimism, connected to a railway hub:**

 - **DEX.sol:** A sample exchange that swaps native tokens for a sample custom ERC20 token
-- **StakingToken.sol:** A sample ERC20 token we will use in our staking contract
 - **Stake.sol:** A sample staking contract that locks up some amount of the sample ERC20 token
 - **ExclusiveNFT.sol:** An ERC721 token that is mintable only to addresses with some amount of StakingToken staked
 - **MainHub.sol:** An example of a central hub, from which users could choose a variety of destinations.
 In this example we only have one route we can take.